 The S-CSCF sends a SIP 4xx Auth_Challenge i.e. an authentication challenge towards the UE including the challenge RAND, the authentication token AUTN in SM4.
 It also includes the integrity key IK and the cipher key CK for the P-CSCF.
-Draft-ietf-sip-digest-aka-01 [17] specifies the fields to populate corresponding parameters of authenticate challenge.
+RFC 3310 [17] specifies how to populate the parameters of an authentication challenge.
 The S-CSCF also stores the RAND sent to the UE for use in case of a synchronization failure.